People do not trigger glide cracks.

 - It is impossible to predict with any certainty if/when they will release into an avalanche.
 Cracks may release after just a few hours of forming, may take a few weeks, and most of the time do not release at all.
 Graham Predegar says “Glide cracks are impossible to predict.
 There is no discernable pattern to predict a failure as they tend to fail naturally and on their own schedule’.

-- Although rare, they do occasionally release some pretty massive avalanches, as seen in the video below.
+- Glide cracks do however, occasionally release some pretty massive avalanches, as seen in the video below.
 In the first example, a chairlift pylon was taken out in St François Longchamp, France, when a glide crack released into an avalanche.
 The glide crack had been around since early January, but didn’t release until March.

 - Keep an eye on glide cracks, even if there are tracks underneath.